-- (1) This Act shall apply to legal relations in the civil service performance, only where so stipulated by a special regulation. - (2) This Act shall apply to legal relations arising from the public function performance, if so expressly stipulated or if so stipulated by a special regulation. - (3) The legal relations of professional athletes in the exercise of sport on the basis of an agreement for the professional exercise of sport and for legal relations of sport experts in the exercise of an activity on the basis of an agreement for the exercise of activity of a sport expert shall be governed by this Act only if stipulated by a special regulation.
+- (1) This Act shall apply to legal relations in the civil service performance, only where so stipulated by a special regulation. - (2) This Act shall apply to legal relations arising from the public function performance, if so expressly stipulated or if so stipulated by a special regulation. - (3) The legal relations of professional athletes in the exercise of sport under a agreement for the professional exercise of sport shall be governed by this Act only if stipulated by a special regulation.